 Listed below are summaries for upcoming Sky & Telescope tours.
 Click on a tour’s headline for itineraries, prices, and other information.

 Clear skies and happy travels!

-Join leading amateur astronomer and astronomy author Stephen James O’Meara for an unforgettable experience in the heart of southern Africa in July 2021.
+Join leading amateur astronomer and astronomy author Stephen James O’Meara for an unforgettable experience in the heart of southern Africa from July 16 to 22, 2023.
 Undertake daytime safaris to see lions, elephants, giraffes, hippos — all the large, charismatic wildlife you’d expect from a classic African safari — and at night view the incomparable southern sky, including the Magellanic Clouds, Tarantula Nebula, Eta Carinae, and other celestial wonders rarely or never seen from the Northern Hemisphere.
-For details, see our itinerary.
+Click here for full details!

 Immerse yourself in Maya culture — marveling at both its celestial prowess and its dazzling art and architecture — on Sky & Telescope’s exclusive 10-day tour (October 6–15, 2023) across the Yucatán Peninsula.
 And on October 14, 2023, invoking the spirit of the great Maya skywatchers, we’ll gather at a carefully selected viewing site to witness an annular (ring) eclipse of the Sun.
 If you enjoy touring with smaller-size groups, this opportunity is for you!
 Our two groups, traveling in parallel and with no more than about 20 each, will visit the most revered and historic Maya sites — Chichén Itzá, Ek Balam, Uxmal, Kabah, and Edzná — before visiting the vibrant capital city of Mérida and the historic coastal town of Campeche.
 Space is limited, so click here to learn more!